Cancer Genetics and Functional Genomics

 Research Group

 2. Identification and characterisation of Wnt pathway regulators in colon cancer.
-While a post-doc at Dana Farber Cancer Institute, we identified CDK8 as a colon cancer oncogene that regulates the Wnt/b-catenin pathway (Firestein R. et al Nature 2008).
-Since then, my group has developed mouse models and in vivo systems to characterise the function of CDK8 and its paralog, CDK19, in normal homeostasis, development and cancer progression.
-We have also collaborated with other groups to develop targeted therapies to upstream regulators of the Wnt pathway.
+While a post-doc at Dana Farber Cancer Institute, Prof Firestein identified CDK8 as a colon cancer oncogene that regulates the Wnt/b-catenin pathway (Firestein R. et al Nature 2008).
+Since then, the Cancer Genetics and Functional Genomics lab has developed mouse models and in vivo systems to characterise the function of CDK8 and its paralog, CDK19, in normal homeostasis, development and cancer progression.
+The team has also collaborated with other groups to develop targeted therapies to upstream regulators of the Wnt pathway.

 3. Elucidation of novel cancer therapeutic biomarkers in preclinical models and clinical samples.
-Our recent work has identified an important role for enhancer mediated transcripts, i.e. eRNAs, as biomarkers for distinct cancer states and predicting therapeutic response.
+The lab’s recent work has identified an important role for enhancer mediated transcripts, i.e. eRNAs, as biomarkers for distinct cancer states and predicting therapeutic response.
 We are now working to systematically characterise eRNA function and expression in tumours using state of the art genomic editing technologies.